adaltas/node-nikita/src/write.coffee.md

           append = options.append
           write = options.write
           write ?= []
-          if options.from? or options.to? or options.match?
+          if options.from? or options.to? or options.match? or options.replace?
             write.push
               from: options.from
               to: options.to
               match: options.match
               replace: options.replace
               append: options.append
+          for w in write
+            if not options.from? and not options.to? and not options.match? and options.replace?
+              w.match = w.replace
           # Start work
           do_read_source = ->
             if options.content?